Insulin-Like Growth Factor

 Children may have tests in which they are given medicine such as clonidine, arginine,

 What do my test results mean?

-IGF-1 measurements are adjusted for age because levels tend to decrease as you get
+IGF-1 measurements are adjusted for age because levels tend to decrease after puberty

 Results of IGF-1 are given in nanograms per milliliter (ng/mL).
-Normal ranges by age
+Normal ranges vary

 For diagnosing acromegaly:

-If your IGF-1 is normal, but your GH is less than 0.3 g/L, you likely don't have acromegaly.
+If your IGF-1 is normal but your GH is low, you likely don't have acromegaly.

-If your IGF-1 is higher and your GH is above 0.3 g/L, you likely have acromegaly.
+If your IGF-1 is high and your GH is high, you may have acromegaly.